codio/site/source/docs/compiling/one-file.html.markdown

 	@cube   = (x) -> square(x) * x

 ##Add the extension
-Now, just add the extension appropriate to the compiled output (we've added `.js` in below, but you'd add `.css` if it was Less/Sass/SCSS or `.txt` for Markdown)
+Now, in the url address bar just add the extension appropriate to the compiled output (we've added `.js` in below, but you'd add `.css` if it was Less/Sass/SCSS or `.txt` for Markdown)

 	https://codio.io/yourUserName/CompilingExample/app/example.coffee.js